kanawati975/Voron_Switchwire/Samba/How_to_samba.md

 ```sudo nano /etc/samba/smb.conf```

 We must add the following contents to the config file we just created.
 Simply copy them:
 ```[global]
-   workgroup = WORKGROUP  ##Change this to your Workgroup name By dafault it's WORKGROUP on Windows## winsupport = yes
+   workgroup = WORKGROUP  ##Change this to your Workgroup name.
+By dafault it's WORKGROUP on Windows winsupport = yes

 #### Debugging/Accounting ####